buntine/laser-drift/README.md

 I have some additional details and a technical explanation of the reverse engineering process available [at my blog](http://bunts.io/).

+## Demonstration

+I've uploaded a [small video to Youtube](https://youtu.be/VmsQ4c20vLg) that gives a very basic demo of the `accelerator` frontend, which is a simple [ncurses](https://en.wikipedia.org/wiki/Ncurses) GUI for controlling a slot car in the terminal.

 ## How it works

 The main Laser Drift system is comprised of two processes: